Frequently Asked Questions

 -

-Webhooks are available exclusively on the Fortress plan.
+Webhooks are available on Sentinel and Fortress plans.
 They allow you to POST security findings to external endpoints — useful for Slack integrations, SIEM pipelines, ticketing systems, or any custom alerting workflow.

 -